 There seems to be a bit of an undercurrent of collective futility going on here, but I promise that it'll clear up soon.
 MS Paint Adventures is a text adventure/web comic hybrid that essentially allows the audience (players) to vote by democracy on what they want to happen next.
 In text adventure style.

 Each 'scene' is presented with an image and a description, labelling the items in the room and such, before allowing people to suggest a course of action, and then selecting the best one.
 Ok, not really democracy, but you get the idea.

 The main issue with this one is that, while it's a great concept, if it's not one that you were with from the beginning, then you're going to either have to do a lot of homework, or have a perpetually bemused look on your face.

-You're probably familiar with the style of Kingdom of Loathing.
+You're probably familiar with the style of Kingdom of Loathing, which has been going strong for years.
 It's that sort of pseudo-mmo kind of thing, firmly embedded in the web interface, with drop down menus letting you select your attacks, and page refreshes for every new area.
 It's a little ugly, but Kingdom of Loathing isn't trying to be pretty.
 It's succeeding at being funny.
 Really, really funny.